Venture Capital Golden Visa Funds Compared (2026)

 - Does the fund charge subscription or redemption fees not listed above?

-For a deeper breakdown of how fund fees compound over time, see The Hidden Math of Golden Visa Fund Fees.
+For a deeper breakdown of how fund fees compound over time, see The Math of Golden Visa Fund Fees.

 Red Flags

-- •Management fees above 2% with no clear justification in the prospectus
+- • Management fees above 2% with no clear justification in the prospectus

-- •Performance fee charged without a hurdle rate or high-water mark
+- • Performance fee charged without a hurdle rate or high-water mark

-- •Identical fee structures across multiple funds from the same manager
+- • Identical fee structures across multiple funds from the same manager

-- •Performance fee not disclosed at all (RYSE)
+- • Performance fee not disclosed at all (RYSE)

 "Can you provide a full fee schedule including admin, custody, depositary, and any other recurring charges not covered by the management fee?"